 Be the change you wish to see in the world.

 The University of Chicago Urban Teacher Education Program, UChicago UTEP, prepares teachers of the highest caliber for Chicago Public Schools while developing a model for urban teacher preparation.
-Our graduates are classroom-based school teachers who view teaching as a highly intellectual career and are classroom-based instructional leaders and agents for educational equity in their schools and community.
+Our graduates are classroom-based school teachers who view teaching as a highly intellectual profession and a means for promoting educational equity and social justice.